jasonclx88/jasonclx88.github.io/source/_posts/Introduction.md

 ## What's new

+* **[TKDE-22]** 2022/11/04, Our work on Spectral Adversarial Training for Robust Graph Neural Network has been accepted.
 * **[FedGraph-22]** 2022/10/21, Our work on Federated Learning over Heterogeneous Graphs has been accepted.
 * **[KBS-22]** 2022/08/19, Our work on Bundle Recommendation and Hypergraph has been accepted.
 * **[KDD-22]** 2022/08/15, We give a tutorial about "Trustworthy Graph Learning: Reliability, Explainability, and Privacy Protection" with our collaborators.